ItzFimes/Gminal/README.md

 _Hey!
 Pssst._ _**-in a whispering voice-**_ Come closer.
 I'm going to tell you a little _secret_, but you will need to promise me that you won't tell anyone.
 If you want to give Gminal Jesus privileges, just say(type) `su` and press enter.

 Well, it seems like my time is running out, so if you excuse me, I'm gonna go! **If you don't know something, don't be afraid to use the `help` command!**

+## Looking for older versions and fun easter eggs?
+Go to the [dev Gminal repo](https://github.com/ItzFimes/Gminal_dev)!